Swim Gear: Swedish Goggles Review

 The nose piece on Swedish goggles gives you ultimate flexibility in sizing.

-And this is especially the case with the nose piece.
-An improperly sized nose piece is the main driver of leaky swim goggles.
+This is especially true of the nose piece.
+An improperly sized nose piece is the main cause of leaky swim goggles.

-While most goggles that use a hard plastic nose piece will include several different sizes for the nose bridge, the Swedish goggles use string (or, even better, a couple of inches of the head strap).
+While most goggles with a hard plastic nose piece include several different sizes for the nose bridge, the Swedish goggles use string (or, even better, a couple of inches of the head strap).

-This allows you to get a perfectly customized goggle fit that won’t leak when you hit the water.
+This lets you get a perfectly customized goggle fit that won’t leak when you hit the water.

 ✅ Excellent peripheral vision

-Fun fact: swim goggles allow you to see like a boss in the water, whether that is to dodge the errant head-up breaststroker that’s wandered into your lane or timing your flip turn when sprinting.
+Fun fact: swim goggles allow you to see like a boss in the water, whether to dodge the errant head-up breaststroker that’s wandered into your lane, catching your splits on the pace clock, or timing your flip turn when sprinting.

-Because there is no plastic gasket to house the lens, you get a complete and total field of vision with these goggles.
+Because there is no rubber gasket lining the gasket, swimmers get a complete and total field of vision.

 This means you can see to the side really well (handy for checking your pace on the analog pace clock across the pool) as well as “up” when you are face down in the water.